 Go Fish continues until either someone has no cards left in their hand or the draw pile runs out.

 The winner is the player who then has the most matches (sets of four).
 For younger children you can deem “matches” a pair of a rank (2 cards instead of 4) which allows them to “win” a few extra times and keeps the game moving.
+Remember these are card tricks for kids.

 PLAYING BEGGAR MY NEIGHBOR

-Beggar My Neighbor, a card game suitable for small children that’s also known as Beat Your Neighbor Out of Doors and Strip Jack Naked, is a very simple game, requiring no strategy or planning at all.
+Beggar My Neighbor, a card game suitable for small children that are also known as Beat Your Neighbor Out of Doors and Strip Jack Naked, is a very simple game, requiring no strategy or planning at all.
 The objective of the game is to win all the cards from the other players.

 To play Beggar My Neighbor, you need the following: